wallarm/product-documentation/docs/2.16/waf-installation/cloud-platforms/azure/docker-container.md

     ```bash
     az group create --name myResourceGroup --location eastus
     ```
 3. Create a configuration file with the WAF node settings locally.
-A example of the file with minimal settings:
+An example of the file with minimal settings:

     ```bash
     server {